- About us

 - Contact Us

 At SFCS, we fully understand that adopting a child is a life-changing decision.
 So we wouldn’t dream of sending you on this journey without bags of support and adopter training, so that you feel as fully prepared as possible for what lies ahead.

 Our adopter training begins almost as soon as you tell us you’d like to adopt a child through SFCS.
 All potential adopters are expected to participate in a range of group training and workshops as they prepare to become approved adopters.
 This Preparation Training and the subsequent Follow-on Groups are provided free of charge to all of our prospective adopters.

 But we don’t stop offering training once a child has joined your family.
 We know that this is an ongoing process, and at certain times you might need additional support and advice, no matter how recently the adoption took place.
-So throughout the year, we provide a series of free training workshops, which cover a variety of important topics such as Life Story Work and Parenting Adopted Teenagers.
+So throughout the year, we provide a series of free training workshops, which cover a variety of important topics such as Life Story Work, Sensory Integration and Parenting Adopted Teenagers.

 And for parents looking for a more comprehensive solution, SFCS runs a 6-part therapeutic parenting course twice a year, in spring and autumn.

 The course is formed of a series of workshops and offers parents the chance to gain ideas, strategies and support with parenting an adopted child.
 This course is free of charge to any adopter with a child in placement.